Previous years' general terms and conditions can be found at the bottom of the page.

 In these terms and conditions, the following definitions are used with the meaning stated below.

-Administrating organisation: A legal entity approved by the Swedish Research Council as a recipient of research funding awarded.
+Administrating organisation: A governmental agency or legal entity approved by the Swedish Research Council as a recipient of funding awarded.

-Applicant: A physical person (project leader) or legal entity who has applied for funding from the Swedish Research Council and is responsible for planning and implementing activities according to the approved application.
+Applicant: A natural person (project leader) or administrating organisation that has applied for funding from the Swedish Research Council and is responsible for planning and implementing activities according to the approved application.

 Activity: The research or research-supporting activity covered by the Swedish Research Council’s decision to award funding.